-The procedures for determining whether or not a returned questionnaire was complete were similar to those used for the HINTS 2007 mail survey.
-A complete questionnaire was defined as any questionnaire with at least 80% of the required questions answered in Sections A and B. A partial complete was defined as when between 50% and 79% of the questions were answered in Sections A and B. There were 52 partially complete questionnaires.
+The procedures for determining whether or not a returned questionnaire was complete were similar to those used for the HINTS 2007 and HINTS 4 Cycle 1 surveys.
+A complete questionnaire was defined as any questionnaire with at least 80 percent of the required questions answered in Sections A and B. A partial complete was defined as when between 50 percent and 79 percent of the questions were answered in Sections A and B. There were 48 partially complete questionnaires.
 Both partially-completed and completely-answered questionnaires were retained.
-The 22 questionnaires with fewer than 50% of the required questions answered in Sections A and B were coded as incompletely-filled out and discarded.
+The 55 questionnaires with fewer than 50 percent of the required questions answered in Sections A and B were coded as incompletely-filled out and discarded.